 But you need not be unsettled or over-bothered about the process of actually getting there as we provide a comprehensive step-by-step guide in this article on how to legally travel to China.

 As you know or may have heard, China is one of the high ranked travel destinations in the whole world having a lot of attractive tourist centers both in the major cities and in rural villages.
 It is a very fascinating country enriched with centuries of history and culture.

-Undermining these facts, planning to travel to the massive country may seem daunting, it doesn’t matter if you have already been accustomed to traveling or familiar with the process.
-You wouldn’t like to look dog-tired after your arrival in China and that is why we have prepared this detailed guide for you.
+Undermining these facts, planning to travel to a massive country may seem daunting, it doesn’t matter if you have already been accustomed to traveling or are familiar with the process.
+You wouldn’t like to look dog-tired after you arrive in China and that is why we have prepared this detailed guide for you.

 Additionally, you need to adhere to some strict rules and regulations, no matter where you plan on traveling in the mammoth country.
 So choose the travel method that is right for you, then gather the necessary documents you need.

-With a lot of confusing opinion coming through your mind, follow these steps and a stress-free, safe and smooth trip is guaranteed.
+With a lot of confusing opinions coming through your mind, follow these steps, and a stress-free, safe and smooth trip is guaranteed.

 Getting started on How to Travel to China

 To travel to China, the very first preparation you should make is to start gathering necessary documents and obtaining a visa.
-China requires visitors from most countries to have an entry visa and we recommend that you prepare your application at least two months prior to your trip.
+China requires visitors from most countries to have an entry visa and we recommend that you prepare your application at least two months before your trip.

-Even if you get to China by hook or by crook means, it is likely that you could end up in a legal problem if your travel documents are not legitimate.
+Even if you get to China by hook or by crook means, you could likely end up in a legal problem if your travel documents are not legitimate.